Bicycling and feminism: Gender gap

-According to Jennifer Bonham and Kat Jungnicke lot of the gender and cycling literature studies reasons behind uneven uptake among diverse populations.
-Jennifer Bonham and Kat Jungnicke state that women may be behind in numbers among cyclists of low-cycling countries like Australia, Brazil, Canada, Chile, the UK and the US, but they have very similar numbers to men in high-cycling countries like the Netherlands and Denmark.
+According to Jennifer Bonham and Kat Jungnicke, much of the gender and cycling literature looks at the reasons behind the uneven uptake among diverse populations.
+Bonham and Jungnicke state that women may be behind in numbers among cyclists of low-cycling countries like Australia, Brazil, Canada, Chile, the UK and the US, but they have very similar numbers to men in high-cycling countries like the Netherlands and Denmark.
 That makes it incorrect to infer that women have any natural aversion to ride bikes.

 Bicycle rallies in 21st-century Pakistan

 Being influenced by sexualized patriarchal culture, various levels of seclusion of women from public participation are practiced in Pakistan.
 Taboos may require women to sit in a particular manner, not ride a bicycle, and limit public contact.
 Since the first Aurat March (an International Women's Day march) in 2018, women's bicycle rallies in Karachi were started.
 On International Women's Day 2021, around 150 women of various backgrounds participated in the bicycle ride.